 Columbia University

-Antoine Crépin-Héroux, AON
+Antoine Crépin-Héroux, Okta

 Princeton University